Return to Index

 - Hand-deliver a message or document instead of using email or the phone.
-These few steps can help you accumulate more physical activity by the end of the day.
+These few steps can help you add in more physical activity by the end of the day.

-- If you have a sedentary job, take a break every hour or two to get up, move around, or stretch.
+- If you have a sedentary job, take a break every hour or 2 to get up, move around, or stretch.

 - If your office has or is near a gym, use it!
 Make it easy by keeping workout clothes and an extra towel at the office.

-- Take “brain breaks.”
-Need a minute to think something through?
-Trying to compose a letter or an email?
-Take a short walk around the block or up a few flights of stairs.
+- Take a short walk around the block or up a few flights of stairs.
 Exercise helps improve blood flow to your brain, which can help you think.